 Cause of pain: Pain caused by kidney infection (pyelonephritis) is related to infection and inflammation within the kidney tissue.
 Infection causes the kidney to swell, and stretches the pain-sensitive capsule surrounding the kidney, leading to a sharp, aching pain.

 What to expect: Patients with kidney infection are very sensitive to even the lightest touch in the flank area.
 They are usually quite ill with the infection, and generally have high fever, nausea, and vomiting as well.
 Infection of the kidney is much more serious than the much more common condition of bladder infection.
-Pyelonephritis needs to be treated promptly with intravenous antibiotics in order to prevent spread of infection to the bloodstream.
+Pyelonephritis needs to be treated promptly with intravenous antibiotics in order to prevent spread of infection to the bloodstream and/or permanent kidney damage.

 Less common causes of kidney pain are bleeding within the kidney (for instance, due to injury), or "infarction" of the kidney, where the blood supply is suddenly cut off because of blockage of the artery to the kidney.